 5 Methods of Tailoring the New Hire Onboarding Experience

-1. Orientation and training should be tailored to the new hire’s job responsibilities.
+1. Orientation and training should be tailored to the new hire’s responsibilities.

 One way you can do this is by having an individualized plan for each new hire based on their role in the company.
-This will ensure that they are properly oriented and trained on the specific tasks and responsibilities they will have.
+This will ensure that they are properly oriented and trained on their specific tasks and responsibilities.

 Being familiar with the expectations of their new role will help new hires to be more productive and comfortable in their position from the start.
-Moving forward, it will also be easier to track their progress and identify any areas that may need improvement.
+Moving forward, it will also be easier to track their progress and identify any areas needing improvement.

 2. The onboarding process should be interactive and engaging.